SFS team meets Kristin, a Norwegian photographer

 To facilitate the son’s communication needs and capitalize on his willingness to initiate communication, we decided to provide him with a simple low tech communication board to express when he is hungry, thirsty, and tired.
 We also provided his mother with some pediatric feeding tips to help alleviate some of her son’s difficulties with chewing, which were compiled in a packet of information with tips and strategies to help build upon the communication skills that he already has in place.
 We look forward to hearing how he progresses after using the communication board in conjunction with the feeding and communication strategies that were provided to his mother.

 Who could have ever imagined that spending such a short amount of time in a new city could have taught me so much.
 Before going to Cuba, I was so excited to be a part of this organization’s mission to spread smiles to the children of Havana.
-However, it is important to note that while we were able to make an impact while we were there the resilience and the demeanor of the people of Havana is something unremarkable.
+However, it is important to note that while we were able to make an impact while we were there, the resilience and the demeanor of the people of Havana is something unremarkable.

 As SFS continues to develop and make an even greater impact as a nonprofit organization, we will need to raise funds to provide more materials for the children that we’ll be helping.
-SFS will be planning a third mission trip in 2018.
+SFS will be planning a third project in 2018.
 Keep your eyes open in the coming days for details regarding opportunities to participate in our future fundraisers.
 We can’t wait for what’s to come in the new year.
 A sincere thanks to all who helped support us in this journey.
 We couldn’t have done it without you!